synw/vite-vue/README.md

 `loadData(url, action, error)`:  load data from an url and process an action on it

-`postForm(url, data, action, error, token)`:  posts a form and perform an action on response.
+`postForm(url, data, action, error, token)`:  post a form and perform an action on response.
 The token is for csrf protection: provide it from your backend

 #### State management

 `activate(elements, replace)`:  set some elements active.
-The elements parameter must be an array.
-The replace parameter is optional: if set to true the active items will be replaced by the elements, otherwise the elements will be added to the active elements.
+The `elements` parameter must be an array.
+The `replace` parameter is optional: if set to true the active items will be replaced by the elements, otherwise the elements will be added to the active set of elements.

 `deactivate(elements)`:  unset some element active